Teretha's Progress Is Ongoing, But Viewers Are Concerned About Her Husband's Health

 Despite this, however, Derrick was shown in the recently-aired Where Are They Now episode as one of Teretha’s primary caregivers.
 This has managed to polarize fans of My 600-lb Life, with some lauding Derrick for stepping up and going hands-on with his wife’s recovery, and others calling out Teretha for being far too dependent on her husband for her daily needs.
 The couple’s dynamic has remained consistent, however, with Teretha and Derrick seemingly enjoying a particular dynamic with each other.

 While Teretha’s segment in the recently-aired My 600-lb Life: Where Are They Now episode might be a bit foreboding, her personal Facebook page appears to suggest that things are going along just fine with regards to her overall recovery.
 Teretha has recently uploaded a number of photos on her Facebook page, and she looks a lot better than she did when she was first featured on the hit reality TV show.
-If any, Teretha’s faith, which played a huge part in her weight-loss journey, appears to be intact and stronger than ever.
+If anything, Teretha’s faith, which played a huge part in her weight-loss journey, appears to be intact and stronger than ever.

-Teretha has taken significant steps towards achieving her ideal weight, and over the past year, it seems that she has gotten halfway to her goal.
-While she might still be struggling with fears and reservations and while she still hesitates to push herself beyond her self-imposed limits, Teretha has nonetheless gotten significantly healthier since she was last seen on the show.
+Teretha has taken significant steps towards achieving her ideal weight, and over the past year, it seems that she has reached the halfway point to her goal.
+While she might still be struggling with fears and reservations, and while she still hesitates to push herself beyond her self-imposed limits, Teretha has nonetheless become significantly healthier since she was last seen on the show.
 If her official Facebook feed is any indication, it appears that it would only be a matter of time before Teretha of TLC’s My 600-lb Life becomes fully healthy and mobile.

 [Featured Image by TLC]